Nicholas Comninellis’ Presentations

-Dr. Comninellis’ most in-demand presentations include:
+Dr. Comninellis’ most popular presentations include:

 Controversies In Short-Term Medical Missions

-Abstract: Short-term medical missions are a very popular phenomena among North American healthcare professionals.
+Abstract: Short-term medical missions are a popular phenomena among North American healthcare professionals.
 Beyond a gesture of compassion, however, serious questions may surround the professional ethics and actual effectiveness of this practice.
-Short-term medical missions is often further complicated by concerns connected with limited time commitment, inadequate resources, unfamiliar cultural context, and lack of continuity following departure.
+Short-term medical missions are often further complicated by concerns connected with limited time commitment, inadequate resources, unfamiliar cultural context, and lack of continuity following departure.
 A key element in assuring that such missions are ethical, effective, and culturally relevant is national partnerships: cooperation with healthcare professionals, healthcare institutions and/or educational institutions in the host nation.
 Such partnership may involve provision of materials, instruction, and/or special services – always in collaboration with, and ideally, under the direction of national leaders.
 Another key element is continuity of commitment over a period of years, especially when such periods of service are of short duration.

 Launching Your International Healthcare Career